 - Loss of value to your property (the Council cannot reject a planning application on the grounds that it will reduce the value of your house if built).

-- Competition (the Council can’t reject an application for a business on the grounds that it will compete with another, existing business).
+- Competition (the Council can’t reject an application for a business on the grounds that it will compete with another existing business).

-- Loss of view (you might have bought your house because of the lovely view across the field, but the council can’t reject an application on that basis)
+- Loss of view (you might have bought your house because of the lovely view across the field, but the Council can’t reject an application on that basis)

-- Boundary disputes including encroachment of foundations
+- Boundary disputes, including encroachment of foundations

 - Private covenants or agreements

-- The applicant’s personal conduct or history (just because they’ve fiddled the system before, the council can’t reject their latest application).
+- The applicant’s personal conduct or history (just because they’ve fiddled the system before, the Council can’t reject their latest application).

 - The applicant’s motives